Guidelines for Virtual Presentation Recording

 All presentation including discussion and submissions shall be made in English.

-As an online virtual conference, all presentations will be pre-recorded by the presenter and uploaded to a designated repository by April 14.
+As a hybrid conference, all remote presentations will be pre-recorded by the presenter and uploaded to a designated repository by April 10.
 See instructions below.

-NOTE: SusTech intends to host the pre-recorded presentations later on IEEE.tv.
+NOTE: SusTech intends to host the recorded presentations later on IEEE.tv.

 Duration for each category of oral presentation are listed below: